top of page

 Whether you decide to work with an estate attorney or not, your estate plan requires ongoing, but minimal, maintenance.
 Just like apps on your phone, your estate plan can become outdated.

 Our lives (and laws) are changing constantly.
-And these changes mean that we should be frequently reevaluating our estate plans.
-Say your children are now considered adults under the law or that you sold your small business recently.
+And these changes mean that we should frequently reevaluate our estate plans.
+Say, for example, your children are now considered adults under the law or that you sold your small business recently.
 Sounds like updates are in order!

 We recommend looking at your estate plan at least once a year (or after any major life event) to make sure that everything in your plan is still applicable and accounted for.